 Fortunately, you can rely on Springbig to offer superior marketing technology and strategy to help you reach your target audience.
 With Springbig, you can use loyalty programs to reach customers.
 By earning ‘points,’ your customers will be more likely to return to your store.
 The data provided by Springbig boosts your sales and helps you determine what works best with your customer base.

 According to the company, dispensaries that use it benefit from a 25% increase in sales.
 You can even use Springbig to find out your customers’ preferences and send targeted marketing messages.
 With increased visits to your website, more customer spending, and significantly better customer retention, using Springbig could be the best decision your dispensary makes this year.
 It is a company on the rise, and we expect big things from it in 2020.

 There is a LOT of information about cannabis online, but not all of it is trustworthy.
 Likewise, when a new customer walks into a dispensary, they are usually overwhelmed by the different strains, effects, THC content, etc. As a result, a dispensary worker can spend a significant amount of time trying to explain the differences between strains and the benefits of each.

 With Seed, you can educate your customers in-store without using up staff time.
-It features interactive touch screens which answer almost all of their questions.
+It features interactive touch screens that answer almost all of their questions.
 According to the company, it will turn your visitors into experts who then become more likely to make a purchase.